 Tracey L. McNeil is the first Ombudsman for the U.S. Securities and Exchange Commission (SEC), a position she was named to in September 2014.
-As required under the Dodd-Frank Act, the Ombudsman acts as a liaison in resolving problems that retail investors may have with the Commission or with self-regulatory organizations.
+As required under section 4(g)(8) of the Exchange Act, the Ombudsman acts as a liaison in resolving problems that retail investors may have with the Commission or with self-regulatory organizations.
 The Ombudsman also establishes safeguards to maintain the confidentiality of communications with investors.

 From 2011 to 2014, Ms. McNeil served as counsel, then as senior counsel, in the SEC’s Office of Minority and Women Inclusion (OMWI), where she played a key role in advising the OMWI Director on all aspects of the office’s statutory mandate under Section 342 of the Dodd-Frank Act.
 Ms. McNeil came to the SEC in 2008, where she worked on corporate securities disclosure matters in the Division of Corporation Finance until 2011.